Suitability Guidelines

 Factors to be considered:

-Whether the applicant will incur a surrender charge or early withdrawal fee
+- Whether the applicant will incur a surrender charge or early withdrawal fee

+- How the applicant will significantly benefit from this transaction over the life of the contract.
 Policy details include current interest rates, caps, participation rates, surrender charge periods, guarantee periods, initial bonus amounts, fees, limitations, riders, etc.

-Whether the applicant will lose a significant benefit by replacing the current annuity
+- Whether the applicant will lose a significant benefit by replacing the current annuity

 Documents Needed for Non-Natural Person Owned Applications